objoyful/hello-world/README.md

 # hello-world

-Hello, evryone!
+Hello, everyone!
 This is my first repository!
 It was made for me to see how github works!

 I will also show a quick Markdown tutorial.
 This will help me (and you) learn the Markdown language.